tnzk/Raphael-Radar/README.markdown

 --------------

   1. Download and install Raphael.js and jQuery.
-  2. Download and extract an archive of this.
+  2. Download and extract the archive to your desired directory
-  3. Put them to wherever you like.

 How To Use
 ----------